 In this article, we identify how these services are different from traditional web hosting and show you our favorite image hosting websites, so you'll find something to suit, whether you're a budding amateur looking for a safe haven for your summer snaps, or a seasoned pro wanting to showcase a growing portfolio.

 You can also check out our list of best photo cloud storage providers if all you want to do is keep your precious pictures and image archive safe.

 Most web hosting companies bundle a nifty app store with their hosting packages.
 Called Softaculous, it comes with a number of free applications and one of them is Piwigo, a popular self-hosted photo gallery solution that allows you to implement your own image hosting website.
 It offers a comprehensive feature set: albums, tags, privacy, themes and plugins, statistics and management tools, and much more.

 That fits very nicely with InMotion Hosting's Power package which allows you to build up to six websites, with unlimited disk space and bandwidth to cater for future growth.
 InMotion also offers a unique $99 'QuickStarter' package that allows you to get a WordPress-based website up and running in less than 48 hours, with the company designing the site for you based on your responses to a questionnaire.

 If you are technically knowledgeable, you can also have a look at other self-hosting photo gallery options such as Chevereto (as used by ImgBB), Koken, Lychee or Media Goblin.

-If you take photography (and images) seriously and want to make a living out of it, then SmugMug – which recently acquired Flickr – is one of the better options out there.
+If you take photography (and images) seriously and want to make a living out of it, then SmugMug – which acquired Flickr – is one of the better options out there.

 Unlimited photo uploads come as standard with every SmugMug plan – which starts from $55 per year when billed annually or $7 per month when billed monthly – along with the tools needed to create a beautiful photo site.
 SmugMug also makes it easy to share pics and sell personalized prints and gifts.